Chevyself/Starbox-Commands/README.md

 This project is an abstract interface extended for the use of Bukkit, Bungeecord and JDA.
 It can also be extended to any platform.

+It aims to simplify the process of creating commands and managing commands in Bukkit, Bungeecord and JDA.
+It also has an interface that can be extended to any platform.
+You can easily customize commands with middlewares, providers and other managing options.
+It's easy to write complex commands with minimal effort.

 Documentation and Installation
 --------